 An explosion of new direct-to-consumer companies is transforming how people shop.
 In the process, these brands, spanning everything from detergent to sneakers, are radically changing consumer preferences and expectations.

-They’ve used that infrastructure to grow fast and connect directly to their customers.
+Direct-to-consumer brands have used that infrastructure to grow fast and connect directly to their customers.

 They’ve built dominant presences in Google’s search results, turned their Instagram followers into micro-influencers, and used highly targeted Facebook ads to grow their audiences.

-Unlike their traditional retail competitors, D2C brands can experiment with different distribution models, from shipping directly to consumers, to partnerships with physical retailers, to opening pop-up shops.
+Unlike their traditional retail competitors, D2C brands can experiment with distribution models, from shipping directly to consumers, to partnerships with physical retailers, to opening pop-up shops.
 They don’t need to rely on traditional retail stores for exposure.

 Casper is taking on the mattress industry; Dollar Shave Club and Harry’s are taking on the razor industry; and The Honest Company is upending the cleaning and baby products segment.
 Some of these D2C companies, like Soylent, are building entirely new categories of product.

 Of course, in this space, no e-commerce company stands taller than Amazon, and every e-commerce company must factor the company into their growth strategy.
 These companies have figured out how to use Amazon for (partial) distribution of their products or carved out niches away from Amazon’s marketplace.

 In this analysis, we examine how these once-tiny startups have made it big.
 We identified four broad areas where these companies set themselves apart — in design, how they launch, the customer experience they build, and how they market themselves.